lumeland/blog/posts/lume-1.18.0-release-notes.md

 export default site;
 ```

+Vento template engine has been created by me (Óscar Otero, also the Lume
+creator) and I'm thinking of making it the default engine (replacing Nunjucks)
+at some point.

 ## LightningCSS bundler

 Until now, the `lightningcss` plugin only transformed the CSS code but
 [it couldn't bundle it](https://github.com/lumeland/lume/issues/273) (inline the
-`@import`ed files to output a single file with all the code).
+`@import`'ed styles to output a single file with all the code).
 The reason is
-LightningCSS is an NPM package that didn't work on Deno due the lack of support
+LightningCSS is an NPM package that didn't work properly on Deno due the lack of
-of some NAPI functions so Lume used the WASM version
+support of some NAPI functions so Lume had to use the WASM version
 [that only transform the code but not bundle it](https://github.com/parcel-bundler/lightningcss/issues/277).
-The only way to bundle CSS code was by using the `postcss` plugin.

-Deno team finally improved support NAPI and now it's possible to use
+Deno team finally improved support for NAPI and now it's possible to use the NPM
-`lightningcss` as a NPM package and bundle the code.
-So as of Lume 1.18 the
+version of `lightningcss` and bundle the code.
+In fact, as of Lume 1.18 the
 plugin **bundles the CSS code by default**.

-If you want to disable the bundler and only transform the code (like the
+If you want to disable the bundler and only transform the code, just add a
-previous version), just add a `includes: false` option in the _config file:
+`includes: false` option in the _config file:

 ```js
 import lume from "lume/mod.ts";